hapijs/hapi/API.md

 - `options` - optional registration options (different from the options passed to the registration function):
     - `once` - if `true`, the registration is skipped for any connection already registered with.
       Cannot be used with plugin options.
+If the plugin does not have a `connections` attribute set to `false` and the registration selection is empty, registration will be skipped as no connections are available to register once.
 Defaults to `false`.
     - `routes` - modifiers applied to each route added by the plugin:
         - `prefix` - string added as prefix to any route path (must begin with `'/'`).
 If a plugin registers a child plugin the `prefix` is passed on to the child or is added in front of